Tom Witney firstname.lastname@example.org

 Supervisors: Dr Rod Earle, Dr Johanna Motzkau, Dr Chris Kubiak

-This research seeks to explore the narratives of male gang members who were exposed to domestic violence and abuse (DVA) in childhood.
+This research aimed to explore the narratives of male gang members who were exposed to domestic violence and abuse (DVA) in childhood.
 A meta-analysis of international studies on the impact of exposure to domestic abuse identified a range of behavioural, cognitive, social and emotional impacts across all of the relevant research (Wolfe et al. 2003).
 Witnessing domestic abuse at home is a risk factor for later gang membership (Centre for Social Justice 2009; Home Office 2011) and there have been reports by professionals of a high prevalence of gang members who have been exposed to DVA.
 Despite there being a clear overlap between the two issues or ‘planets’ (Hester 2011) of domestic violence services and gang outreach services there is little professional contact between the two for ‘child survivors’ of abuse.
 By shining a light on this intersection this research aims to improve front-line work with these dual affected young people.
 Qualitative methods will be used to explore with gang members their perception of their experiences as well as to ascertain whether the dual experience of witnessing DVA and being gang-involved have affected and shaped their gender identity and performance.
 The explorations will be informed by a feminist, post-structuralist theoretical approach.